squid-cache/squid-cache.github.io/Features/CacheManager.rst

 == What do the Meta Data entries mean? ==

-'''Store''''''Entry''' Entry describing an object in the cache.
+ StoreEntry:: Entry describing an object in the cache.

-'''IP''''''Cache''''''Entry''' An entry in the DNS cache.
+ IPCacheEntry:: An entry in the DNS cache.

-'''Hash link''' Link in the cache hash table structure.
+ Hash link:: Link in the cache hash table structure.

-'''URL strings''' The strings of the URLs themselves that map to an object number in the cache, allowing access to the Store''''''Entry.
+ URL strings:: The strings of the URLs themselves that map to an object number in the cache, allowing access to the Store''''''Entry.

 Basically just like the log file in your cache directory:

-  - Pool''''''Mem''''''Object structures
+  * Pool''''''Mem''''''Object structures
-  - Info about objects currently in memory, (eg, in the process of being transferred).
+  * Info about objects currently in memory, (eg, in the process of being transferred).
-  - Pool for Request structures
+  * Pool for Request structures
-  - Information about each request as it happens.
+  * Information about each request as it happens.
-  - Pool for in-memory object
+  * Pool for in-memory object
-  - Space for object data as it is retrieved.
+  * Space for object data as it is retrieved.

 If ''squid'' is much smaller than this field, run for cover!
 Something is very wrong, and you should probably restart ''squid''.